gtfierro/giles/interface.md

 * `/api/query`: sMAP queries POSTed to this URL are evaluated and then returned in the body of the response as a JSON object.
 Queries should be syntactically valid as per the query language specification below
 * `/republish`: a sMAP where clause posted to this URL will subscribe that client to the set of streams that match the query clause

+The default port for this interface is 8079, though this is configurable.

 Giles offers non-HTTP interfaces to make it easier to use the archiver from embedded devices, web services and other sources.
 These interfaces currently include